My tooth after a root canal hurts when I chew or press on it

 Mild tooth pain that worsens when chewing or biting down

-If you think this is your case, ask your dentist to adjust the filling.
-Reducing the height will help relieve stress and ease the pain.
+You can ask your dentist to adjust or trim the filling.
+Doing so will relieve the pressure and ease the pain.

 - Avoid hard or crunchy foods and stick to a softer diet for the first week.

-- Take any pain medication exactly as your dentist prescribed.
+- Take any pain medication exactly as prescribed by your dentist.

 - Brush and floss your teeth gently.